7Block Labs

 ByAUJay

-If you’re building DeFi rails into regulated markets in 2026, you can code compliance—selective‑disclosure credentials, attestation‑gated smart accounts, and interoperable Travel Rule messaging—without gutting UX or margin.
+If you're setting up DeFi infrastructure for regulated markets in 2026, you can definitely incorporate compliance features--like selective-disclosure credentials, attestation-gated smart accounts, and seamless Travel Rule messaging--without sacrificing user experience or profit margins.

 Technical Strategies for the “Legitimacy Tax”: Coding Compliance into DeFi